stefansundin/dolphin-emu.deb/README.md

-This is a debianization of Dolphin with Tilka's [dolphinbar_linux](https://github.com/Tilka/dolphin/tree/dolphinbar_linux) branch applied.
+This is a debianization of Dolphin with Tilka's [dolphinbar_linux](https://github.com/Tilka/dolphin/tree/dolphinbar_linux) patch applied.

 For an easy to use PPA, use: https://launchpad.net/~stefansundin/+archive/ubuntu/dolphin-emu